 Registrants to distance education courses receive access to a knowledgeable tutor by telephone and correspondence throughout the course.
-Upon successful completion of the assignments and written examinations for either of these courses, a Certificate of Achievement is issued by the Fire Academy.
+To acknowledge successful completion of the assignments and written examinations for either of these courses, a letter is issued by the Fire Academy.